taurusilver7/fusion/README.md

 Create Searchbar & SearchbarForm components for extensive search results.

 Create a RapidApi to get access to the Authorized API key to link with the application.
-Create a type for API response based on the reference in the website.
+Create multiple types for API response based on the reference in the website.

+To process the response, create a utility function `getStandings`.
+CUstomize the request options with a revalidate period of 24 hours.

+The nextjs revalidates the fetched data at specific intervals.
+The server will cache the data for 24 hours & feed the application with cached data when many requests are made.

 ## Deploy on Vercel